MHenderson/MHenderson/README.md

 I have also been working on two Python packages for list-colourings of graphs:

-- [vizing](https://github.com/MHenderson/vizing) - constraint-based list-colouring in Python.
+- [{vizing}](https://github.com/MHenderson/vizing) - constraint-based list-colouring in Python.

-- [listcolouring](https://github.com/MHenderson/listcolouring) - list colouring in Python with NetworkX.
+- [{listcolouring}](https://github.com/MHenderson/listcolouring) - list colouring in Python with NetworkX.

 I have dabbled in data visualisation.
 Please see the [tidy-tuesday](https://github.com/MHenderson/tidy-tuesday) repository which collects all of my efforts towards the weekly [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) project.

-I am also interested in functional programming.
+I am also interested in functional programming and have created an R package for functional geometry.

-- [funcgeo](https://github.com/MHenderson/funcgeo) - functional geometry in R.
+- [{funcgeo}](https://github.com/MHenderson/funcgeo) - functional geometry in R.

-- [squarelimit](https://github.com/MHenderson/squarelimit) - recreate Escher's [*Square Limit*](https://www.nga.gov/collection/art-object-page.135604.html) with funcgeo.
+- [squarelimit](https://github.com/MHenderson/squarelimit) - recreate Escher's [*Square Limit*](https://www.nga.gov/collection/art-object-page.135604.html) with {funcgeo}.